Common App Essay Tips That Really Work

 - Are there essay topics I should I stay away from?

 - And what strategies will help to make my essay stand out (in a good way) from the pack?

-Here are some college essay writing tips that really work.
+Here are some common app essay writing tips that really work.